-We’ve built a custom approval workflow for the Publisher in order to streamline the collaboration between design, marketing, brand, and every other team using the Publisher.
+The custom approval workflow for our Digital & Print Templates allows you to streamline the collaboration between design, marketing, brand, and every other team using the Digital & Print Templates.

 Template Library with Predefined Approval Settings

-In the Template Library, you have the option to create specific groups for the approval of certain topics.
-There, you can add certain users and customize approval settings, allowing the right people to have a say in their topic of interest.
+In the Template Library, you have the option to create an approval workflow for certain topics.
+You can add certain users to this preset approval and configure the approval settings, allowing the right people to have a say in their topic of interest.

-When clicking on ‘Add,’ it’ll redirect you to the approval presets, where you can enter all the information needed for the approval process.
-By having fully customizable options, you’ll be able to reach the right people and make sure the approval process is checking all the predefined boxes – increasing efficiency, and saving you time.
+This will get you to the approval presets, where you can enter all the information needed for the approval process.
+By having fully configurable options, you’ll be able to reach the right people and make sure the approval process is checking all the predefined boxes – increasing efficiency and saving you time.

 Start by adding reviewers to the approval of this particular topic.
 These people will be the only ones with a stake in the approval decision.
 By clicking ‘Add reviewers,’ you’ll be able to select users from a list.
 Entire groups can also be selected if you have any created.